algorinfo/chrome_crawler/README.md

 - [calendar version release](https://calver.org/)  adopted for the project.
 More detail in [versioning](#versioning), but the new format is: `YY.MM.DD_PATCH[-MODIFIER]`.
 As example, this version will be: `23.08.10_0`

 - Cookies are now per instance, stored locally.
 In version 5, cookies were shared cross instances using redis.
-Because instances could be hosted in different server with different IPs this practices is not recommended.
-Instead, each instance store locally the cookies, which is aligned with how actually a browser works.
+Because instances could be hosted in different servers with different IPs and having requests with the same cookies from different IPS is not recommended.
+Instead, each instance store locally their cookies, which is aligned with how actually a browser works.

 - Duckduckgo parsing of links disabled by now.y
 - Google try first to get the search button using "Search" if it fails, it will try "Buscar"